gbogard/cats-mtl-talk/slides.md

 ---

-## Use case : Modeling an authentication flow
+### Use case : Modeling an authentication flow

+^ I could create a program by composing several specialized IOs together

+[.build-lists: true]

 I want to authenticate a user using a name and a password.
 I need to return the user's information.